NetBSD/pkgsrc/pkgtools/pkgtasks/files/README.md

 Getting sources
 ---------------

-The latest version of *pkgtasks* is 1.9 and was released on May 31st, 2017.
+The latest version of *pkgtasks* is 1.10 and was released on June 3rd, 2017.

 See the [release notes](NEWS.md) for information about the changes in this and all previous releases.